jetsetwilly1/Drm.Documentation/drm.Documentation/tutorials/generate-a-drm-template.md

 #### Teams

-To generate a template that returns all teams in your dynamics environment.
+To generate a template that returns all the teams in your dynamics environment.

 ```powershell
 New-DrmTemplate -entityName teams
 ```

-The template returned will look something like below.
+The template returned could look something like this.

 ```json
 {